Top Sports Teams · Reference

 The Team That Wins the City

-One crest per city.
-Out of 4,200+ metros in the Global Metro Power Rankings dataset, 236have a top-team call serious enough to land.
+One crest per metro.
+Out of the full corpus, 312metros have a top-team call serious enough to land.
 Every row links back to the metro’s ranking page.

 Based on the Substack essay The Team That Wins the City.
 Metros are ordered by their rank in the Global Metro Power Rankings.